MicrosoftDocs/architecture-center/docs/security/critical-impact-accounts.md

 Microsoft’s recommended core strategy for administrative privileges include:

-1.  **Reduce risk exposure–** The principle of least privilege is best accomplished with modern controls that provide privileges on demand.
+1.  **Reduce risk exposure** - The principle of least privilege is best accomplished with modern controls that provide privileges on demand.
 This reduces risk by limiting administrative privileges exposure by: